-(2) A Members Meeting quorum shall consist of -

-(a) one Federal Agency Authority Member;

-(b) two State Agency Authority Members, one member each from Idaho or Montana, and from Oregon or Washington; and

-(c) three Tribal Authority Members, one each who is a member of the Columbia River Intertribal Fish Commission and the Upper Columbia River United Tribes, and one who is a representative of either the Burns-Paiute, the Salish-Kootenai, the Shoshone-Bannock, or the Shoshone-Paiute Tribes.

-(3) All Members meetings shall include time for public comment.

-(4) Closed meetings (executive sessions) may be called as necessary to discuss sensitive issues with final action to take place in open session.

-(5) Proxy participation is permitted at Members meetings, except for purposes of establishing a quorum under this section.
-Proxies must be in writing.
+- (2) A Members Meeting quorum shall consist of: - (a) one Federal Agency Authority Member; - (b) two State Agency Authority Members, one member each from Idaho or Montana, and from Oregon or Washington; and - (c) three Tribal Authority Members, one each who is a member of the Columbia River Intertribal Fish Commission and the Upper Columbia River United Tribes, and one who is a representative of either the Burns-Paiute, the Salish-Kootenai, the Shoshone-Bannock, or the Shoshone-Paiute Tribes. - (3) All Members meetings shall include time for public comment. - (4) Closed meetings (executive sessions) may be called as necessary to discuss sensitive issues with final action to take place in open session. - (5) Proxy participation is permitted at Members meetings, except for purposes of establishing a quorum under this section.
+Proxies must be in writing. - (6) The Chair of the Authority may call for a special Members meeting to address issues requiring expedited resolution in advance of the next regularly scheduled Members meeting.
+Such a special meeting may be by telephone conference call.
+Notice of such a special meeting shall be provided to Members no later than 10 business days prior to the meeting.

-(C) Rules of Order. -
+(C) Rules of Order --